Francesco149/jniproxy/README.md

 adb shell

 cd /data/app/klb.lovelive_en-1/lib/arm/
-# remember to omit the _en suffix if working with the JP ver
+# remember to omit the _en suffix and use x86 instead of
+# arm if working with the JP ver

 mv libjniproxy.so libjniproxy.so.bak
 exit